Elizabeth Virata Davis

 6. Please contact your APT site rep if you have questions regarding protocols, procedures, or things being asked of you by your administrator during Distance Learning that may be questionable.
 Please check the MOU, first, before asking questions and the Distance Learning Plans.

 7. Please do not use the APT email to ask the APT President questions.
 Please email me directly (firstname.lastname@example.org).
 Otherwise, the email goes to our office manager first, then it gets sent to me.
-A faster way to communicate is to text me directly as well at 951-285-9955.
-Texting and emailing is much easier than phone calls.

 8. If you have texted and emailed me or the office, and you have not been given a response, please send another text or email as to remind us of your issue.
 You can also reach out to your APT site rep, the APT Executive Board, and other APT leaders.
 Again, as these are unprecedented times, we are being overwhelmed by unprecedented amounts of questions and concerns.